Here's an in-depth expat guide on how to find job vacancies, apply for jobs, and prepare for interviews in Dubai.

-27 August 2013| Last updated on 22 May 2017
+27 August 2013| Last updated on 7 June 2021

-If you’re a fresh graduate living in Dubai or an experienced professional wanting to find employment and relocate to the United Arab Emirates EW has put together a guide to help you find the job that is suited to your particular needs.
+If you’re a fresh graduate living in Dubai or an experienced professional wanting to find employment and relocate to the United Arab Emirates, ExpatWoman has put together a guide to help you find the job that is suited to your particular needs.

 The most important thing to remember when looking for job opportunities in Dubai is that you are selling yourself to the employer; therefore you have to make yourself a valuable asset that will be an important addition to their company.

-Finding a Job
+Finding a job in Dubai

-There four main approaches to finding a job in Dubai and all four depend on the kind of job that you are qualified to do.
+There are four main approaches to finding a job in Dubai and all four depend on the kind of job that you are qualified to do.

-Company websites – a lot of companies have a careers section on their website.
+A lot of companies have a careers section on their website.
 This is the first thing that you should look for when searching for a job as the positions available are listed here as well as requirements and application processes.

 You can also find all the information regarding the job and contact the companies directly (cold calling).

-Network – Whenever you meet a person you are networking, and creating a network of people that you know could get you hired.
+Whenever you meet a person you are networking, and creating a network of people that you know could get you hired.

 Do not always look outside your circle when looking for a new position, a person that you already know could be an asset when you are looking for employment.
-They could be someone that works for the company that you are interested in who can get you the relevant phone number or email address of the person that is in charge of recruiting or they could pass your CV onto the relevant person and put in a good word on your behalf.
+They could be someone that works for the company that you are interested in who can get you the relevant phone number or email address of the person that is in charge of recruiting, or they could pass your CV onto the relevant person and put in a good word on your behalf.

-Cold calling – Find out the name of the company and the relevant telephone numbers, be assertive and stand your ground when calling them.
+Find out the name of the company and the relevant telephone numbers, be assertive and stand your ground when calling them.
 Ask to speak to the hiring manager.
 Be friendly but firm and do not let the person on the other end of the line intimidate you.

-Recruitment agencies – companies hire recruitment agencies to find the most qualified candidates for the employment position that they require.
+Companies hire recruitment agencies to find the most qualified candidates for the employment position that they require.
 These are more often than not high end jobs offering management and executive positions.
 The agency then narrows down a list of candidates for the company accordingly.

 Beware of job scams in Dubai, just because the city is relatively crime free does not ensure that scam artists are not taking advantage of people.
 It is illegal for a recruitment agency to ask you to pay a monetary fee.

 Recruitment agents are hired by companies and never by individuals.
 It is their job to sell you to the company, not to sell the company to you.
 There are many ways that these scam operations can fool even the most educated job candidates.

 The interview preparation

-If the company has just invited you for an interview without any additional requirements please bring a hard copy of your CV.
+If the company has just invited you for an interview without any additional requirements, please bring a hard copy of your CV.
 You may also want to bring in any letters of recommendation from previous employers.
 Make sure that all your hard documents are well presented with no creases or stains.
 Have your documents in a folder as carrying them loosely makes you seem messy and unprepared.

 Dubai is a conservative city with strict laws regarding the way that you dress.
 If you are going to wear a business suit with a skirt make sure that it is modest and conservative and that it doesn’t ride up when you sit down.
 Your knees and shoulders should remain covered throughout the interview.

-When you are getting ready for your interview make sure that you put your hair up if it is long and styled if you wish to wear it loose, factors such as the wind may make it look fly away and it is your goal to seem well put together and professional.
-Also make sure that you wear makeup to your interview.
+When you are getting ready for your interview make sure that you put your hair up if it is long.
+We also advice styling your hair if you wish to wear it open and loose.
+Factors such as the wind may make it look fly away and it is your goal to seem well put together and professional.
+Also make sure that you wear non-heavy makeup to your interview.

-If you are a smoker do not smoke before the interview as the smell of cigarette smoke lingers and it has become a hateful habit for some, it could lessen your chances of getting the job.
+If you are a smoker, do not smoke before the interview as the smell of cigarette smoke lingers and it has become a hateful habit for some, it could lessen your chances of getting the job.

 Make sure that you are not chewing gum; it is a habit that annoys people immensely.

-Be aware of your body odour, Dubai is a hot city and even the shortest walk from the car park to the office building in fifty degree heat can trigger the sweat glands, especially if you are nervous.
+Be aware of your body odour!
+Dubai is a hot city and even the shortest walk from the car park to the office building in fifty degree heat can trigger the sweat glands, especially if you are nervous.

-Arrive early, this will show the employer that you are well prepared and interested in the position.
+Arrive early.
+This will show the employer that you are well prepared and interested in the position.
 It will also give you a chance to see what the atmosphere in the office is like and allow you to calm your nerves.

 Be ready to sell yourself, essentially the company is interested in paying for the services that you offer so make sure that yours are the best, most efficient and will improve the overall performance of the company.
 Do not be too modest, an interview gives the employer a chance to get to know your personality so show him your best sides.

 You may be excited once you receive the job offer, but do not allow your excitement to cloud your judgment.
 There are still some important steps to take to ensure that everything is done according to the standards set by the Ministry of Labour in the United Arab Emirates.
-Before signing the contract ensure that you have read and understood it.
+Before signing the contract, ensure that you have read and understood it.

 It is illegal for an employer to ask you for any money with regards to visas, they are financially responsible for your residency visa or work permit.
 Do not give anyone any money for the opportunity to get a job as this is neither a legal nor is it a common practice.

 Remember if you have any questions about living in Dubai or with regards to different companies here do not hesitate to post on the ExpatWoman forum as the ladies there are residents in the Middle East and have been through the process of moving here and finding a job.
-Best of luck.
+Best of luck!